 Sony is yet to release any official number of sales for the PS5 which launched almost two weeks ago, and since then, the console has not been in stock consistently at any retailer.
 The fact that Sony had organized for a preorder rollout in September only made things worse.

 But of course, the PS5 will not be ‘out of stock’ forever, and the interested people need to be patient until the console is restocked.
-The next best chance for any user to score the gaming console would be the upcoming Black Friday sale.
+The upcoming Black Friday sale is the next best chance for any user to score the gaming console.